MicrosoftDocs/azure-aks-docs/articles/aks/resize-cluster.md

 ## Automatically resize an AKS cluster

-### Cluster autoscaling

 Use the [cluster autoscaler](./cluster-autoscaler-overview.md) to automatically resize your node pools in response to changing demands.

 For more information, see the [Cluster autoscaling in Azure Kubernetes Service (AKS) overview](./cluster-autoscaler-overview.md).
 To configure cluster autoscaling in AKS, see [Use the cluster autoscaler in Azure Kubernetes Service (AKS)](./cluster-autoscaler.md).

-### Kubernetes Event-driven Autoscaling (KEDA)

-Use the [KEDA add-on for AKS](./keda-about.md) to automatically scale your workloads based on event-driven metrics.

-For more information, see the [Kubernetes Event-driven Autoscaling (KEDA) add-on overview](./keda-about.md).
-To configure KEDA in AKS, see [Install the Kubernetes Event-driven Autoscaling (KEDA) add-on using Azure CLI](./keda-deploy-add-on-cli.md).

-### Vertical pod autoscaling

-Use the [Vertical Pod Autoscaler (VPA)](./vertical-pod-autoscaler.md) to automatically adjust the resource requests of your pods based on their usage.

-For more information, see the [Vertical pod autoscaling in Azure Kubernetes Service (AKS) overview](./vertical-pod-autoscaler.md).
-To configure VPA in AKS, see [Deploy, upgrade, or disable VPA on a cluster](./use-vertical-pod-autoscaler.md).

-### Horizontal pod autoscaling

-Use the [Horizontal Pod Autoscaler (HPA)](./concepts-scale.md#horizontal-pod-autoscaler) to automatically adjust the number of pods based on resource monitoring metrics.

-For more information, see the [Horizontal Pod Autoscaler (HPA) overview](./concepts-scale.md#horizontal-pod-autoscaler).
-To configure HPA in AKS, see [Autoscale pods with the Horizontal Pod Autoscaler (HPA) in Azure Kubernetes Service (AKS)](./tutorial-kubernetes-scale.md#autoscale-pods).

 ## Next steps